-Respect, Trust, Friendship, Compassion, Justice and Forgiveness for a loft with a second second .. .
+Respect, Trust, Friendship, Compassion, Justice and Forgiveness

-Key information - for definitions and notes see e Appendix A Department for Education school number 878 - 3008 What kind of school is this?
+Department for Education school number e Appendix A 878 - 3008 What kind of school is this?
 Academy Does this school have a religious character?
 Church of England, Diocese of Exeter Who is the Admissions authority?
 The Ventrus Multi-Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
 Yes School Supplementary Information Form (SIF)?
 Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: St James School 1 Do we ask children to wear a uniform?
 Yes Applications When can parents apply for admission to Reception?
 15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
-16 April 2020 When should appeals for admissions to Reception be submitted?
-15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 28 February 2019 Contact for the admissions authority Emma Emery, Trust Governance Lead Amendments Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
-Oversubscription criteria Plan (EHCP) names this school will be admitted.
-Oversubscription criteria (to be used only if we need to after became subject to adoption, a child arrang Priority will next be given to children based on their parents.3 their exceptional medical or social needs or those of are siblings of pupils on roll at this school. hin the catchment area set out in the map below, 4 who , , , , , , , , , , , , , , , , , , , , g within the catchment area. side the catchment area, who are siblings of pupils on ers of staff who have been employed at this school for t two years to fill a vacancy for which there was a skills Tie breaker - to prioritise applications in the same over a) straight-line distance from home to school and,b) where distances are equal (within a metre) we
+16 April 2020 When should appeals for admissions to Reception be 15 May 2020 submitted?
+When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on February 2019 Contact for the admissions authority Emma Emery, Trust Governance Lead Amendments - Oversubscription criteria Plan (EHCP) names this school will be admitted.
+Oversubscription criteria (to be used only if we need to prioritise applications - see notes below): after became subject to adoption, a child arrang Priority will next be given to children based on their parents.3 Priority will next be given to children living with are siblings of pupils on roll at this school.
+Priority will next be given to other children living their exceptional medical or social needs or those on the catchment area set out in the map below, 4 wh roll at this school.
+Priority will next be given to children of member more than two years or recruited within the past shortage.
+7. Other children. ers of staff who have been employed at this school fo t two years to fill a vacancy for which there was a skill Tie breaker - to prioritise applications in the same overs a) straight-line distance from home to school and, • The retraight line distance tree home to concel and b) where distances are equal (within a metre) we will use an electronic list randomiser.